Liberec (CZ), 31 Dec 2003

 Tomáš Enge entered the 2002 season as one of the top favorites of the FIA F3000 International Championship.

-Enge enters his fourth complete season, not counting his absence in the last race of the previous year in the colors of the British Arden International Team.
+Enge enters his fourth complete season, not counting his absence in the last race of the previous year in the colours of the British Arden International Team.
 Enge managed to confirm his position of one of the favourites in pre-seasonal testing, where he regularly ranked among the top drivers.
 For this season FIA has introduced a new car - Lola B02/50.
-Enge has been able to capitalize on his experience with tuning up the new car.
+Enge has been able to capitalise on his experience with tuning up the new car.

 Enge was able to confirm his favorite role during whole season.
 He won four races - more then any other driver - and after dramatic finish of the season finally took championship crown.
 He was not only fast but also very consistent.
 He has best qualifying average place even if he had less pole positions than Sébastien Bourdais.
 He set five fastest laps - more than any other driver did.
 Unfortunately, he did not pass dope test after Hungaroring race and he was disqualified from the race that he won.
 He lost 10 points and consequently the title.